- What is the FDA-State Produce Safety Implementation Cooperative Agreement Program?

 Objective 7.
 Produce Related Event Response Planning and Implementation

-Each jurisdiction should have the capability to systematically detect, investigate, mitigate, document, and analyze produce related incidents to stop, control and prevent hazards that are likely to result in a produce related illness, injury or outbreak.
+As of 10/28/2021, Objective 7 work under this CAP is on pause until further notice - Each jurisdiction should have the capability to systematically detect, investigate, mitigate, document, and analyze produce related incidents to stop, control and prevent hazards that are likely to result in a produce related illness, injury or outbreak.
 If the Assessment (see Objective 1) conducted by the grantee reveals a response capability that does not exist or has gaps requiring further development, the grantee will document a plan and request additional funding to develop the capability/capabilities within the jurisdiction.

 Current awardees for this cooperative agreement include state government agencies with actual or potential regulatory oversight and responsibility over their respective jurisdiction’s commodities regulated in FDA's Produce Safety Rule.